This article may contain affiliate links. please check out my policy!

 Cheesy Garlic - Garlic powder, parsley and grated vegan parmesan cheese.

-Nacho Cheese - Nutritional yeast and jalapeno powder (or cayenne pepper) and vegan parmesan.
+Nacho Cheese - Nutritional yeast and jalapeno powder (or cayenne pepper) and top with vegan shredded cheese.

 Italian-style - Oregano, basil and parsley.